Critique-Guided Distillation for Robust Reasoning via Refinement: Experiments

 \section{Experiments}

-Our experiments are designed to show that $\methodnamelongform$ is a highly efficient and effective method for improving the reasoning capabilities of LLMs.
-We demonstrate that $\methodname$ significantly outperforms strong fine-tuning baselines, including standard SFT, Distilled SFT, and CFT, across a diverse suite of challenging math and reasoning benchmarks.
-Furthermore, we show that $\methodname$ is dramatically more compute-efficient than contemporary reinforcement learning methods and exhibits superior robustness to hyperparameter choices compared to other critique-based techniques.
-This efficient learning of a robust self-correction skill is the mechanism that directly contributes to the superior performance on downstream benchmarks.
+Our experiments are designed to show that \methodnamelongform (\methodname) is a highly efficient and effective method for improving the reasoning capabilities of LLMs.
+We show that \methodname significantly outperforms strong fine-tuning baselines, including standard SFT, Distilled SFT, and CFT, across a diverse suite of challenging math and reasoning benchmarks.

+Beyond accuracy, we analyze how CGD improves reasoning quality and efficiency.
+In particular, we demonstrate substantial gains under greedy decoding and stronger performance at low Pass@k on difficult competition benchmarks, indicating improved reasoning per sample rather than reliance on extensive sampling.
+We further show that CGD is robust to critique noise and hyperparameter choices, and avoids the output-format drift and capability degradation observed in prior critique-based approaches.

+Together, these results support CGD as an effective and stable supervised training paradigm for learning self-correction skills that transfer to downstream reasoning tasks without introducing inference-time overhead.
+Additional comparisons to RL–based approaches, highlighting complementary strengths, are provided in the appendix.